michael105/slterm/src/slterm.1.rst

 Shortcuts for move and select modes:

+(TODO: update keys)
 :h, j, k, l:      move cursor left/down/up/right (also with arrow keys) :!, _, \*:        move cursor to the middle of the line/column/screen
 :Backspace, $:    move cursor to the beginning/end of the line
-:PgUp, PgDown:    move cursor to the beginning/end of the column
+:Home,end:        move cursor to the beginning/end of the row
-:Home, End:       move cursor to the top/bottom left corner of the screen :/, ?:            activate input mode and search up/down
+:PgUp,PgDown:     move cursor to the top/bottom of the screen :/, ?:            activate input mode and search up/down
 :n, N:            repeat last search, up/down
-:s:               toggle move/selection mode
+:s,v:             toggle move/selection mode
+:y:               highlight current line and enter selectmode

+selectmode:
 :t:               toggle regular/rectangular selection type
-:Return:          quit keyboard_select, keeping the highlight of the selection
+:Return,y:        quit keyboard_select, keeping the highlight of the selection
 :Escape:          quit keyboard_select